philip-andreadis/Seq2point-for-NILM/README.md

 The seq2point model has been trained and tested on different sampling frequencies (1Hz - 1/10Hz) of two datasets, namely REDD and UK-DALE.
 Cross-domain testing between the two datasets with an optional fine-tuning step also available.

+You can find the scientific report [here](A study of Sequence-to-point Learning for Non-Intrusive Load Monitoring.pdf)

 ## Table of Contents